The Start-up category is for early-stage but high potential entrepreneurs who are starting a business in the UK for the first time.

-If you are successful when applying for a Start-up visa, you may be able to have your partner/spouse and dependent children under the age of 18 apply with you or join you at a later stage.
+When applying for a Start-up visa, you may be able to have your partner/spouse and dependent children under the age of 18 apply with you, or if you are successful, your dependents may apply to join you at a later stage.

 What happens after 2 years?